e2thex/tutted/docs/tuttedStdTree.md

 | name | string | the name of the function and should be return by getName |
 #### Returns *TuttedStdTreeFunction*
-the return addParam should be return by get Param the return addDesc should be return by getDesc the return setReturn should be return by getReturn
+the return addParam should be return by get Param the return addThrow should be return by getThrow the return addDesc should be return by getDesc the return setReturn should be return by getReturn
 ### Function `.function.validate()`